 Illinois Lease Agreement Disclosures

-The following disclosure is required for all residential lease agreements in Illinois.
+The following disclosures are required for all residential lease agreements in Illinois.

 There are also a number of optional disclosures and addendums that help reduce future conflicts and/or legal liability in Illinois.

 Radon Hazard Disclosure

 Applicable to any rental unit located below the third floor and also with known radon levels that are considered dangerous.

 Radon testing is the only way to determine the levels of radon in your rental unit, while radon testing is not required to be completed by landlords, the hazardous conditions must be disclosed in the rental agreement.
 It is recommended that rental units below the third floor get tested; however, if there are high levels of radon, it can travel through the elevators or air shafts above the third floor and all floors should be tested.
 The radon hazard disclosure is not required in cases where remediation is completed to achieve safe radon levels, or in cases where radon levels do not pose a hazard .